raspberrypilearning/google-voice-aiy/en/step_10.md

 Now is your chance to try and make an LED turn on and off again when a command is given.

-- Firstly connect an LED to the header pins you soldered on earlier.
+- Firstly, connect an LED to the header pins you soldered on earlier.

 ![circuit](images/led-circuit.jpg)